nuxeo/nuxeo-drive/docs/behaviors/Adobe Creative Suite.md

 ### Idea 1

-In the Photoshop settings, we can set a log file where actions are writen.
+In the Photoshop settings, we can set a log file where actions are written.

 The file content look like: